If delivering high-quality, patient-centred care is up your street, then palliative medicine could be the specialty for you.

 Non-physician applicants must have obtained the basic specialty professional examination relevant to their training pathway prior to the start of ST3 training, in addition to specific clinical experience.
 Therefore applicants seeking a position in palliative medicine must have one of the following:

-- Physician training (eg CMT) - MRCP(UK) Part 1 at time of application; full MRCP(UK) by required deadline
+- Physician training (eg IMT) - MRCP(UK) Part 1 at time of application; full MRCP(UK) by required deadline

 - Emergency medicine - MCEM (part A) at time of application; full MCEM by required deadline